-Slowly, as he woke, Dan felt the presence his girlfriend, Tara.
+As he woke, he had the strongest memory of his girlfriend on his mind.
+Tara.
 He remembered the excitement when once they’d met in the cool of the concrete cages at the side of the laboratory, where the tall, torpedo-like gas cylinders were kept.
-In one sense, in the heat of summer, it was a good place to be, but like being round the back of the bike sheds at school, somehow illicit.
+In one sense, in the heat of summer, it was a good place to be, a bit like being round the back of the bike sheds at school, somehow illicit.

-The Institute was set on the side of a valley, among oak trees, moss and lichen, barely visible from the road, behind a low dry stone wall, topped with thick slabs of slate and sedum.
+The Institute was set on the side of a valley, among oak trees which were covered in moss and lichen.
+The building was barely visible from the road, behind a low, dry stone wall, topped with thick slabs of sedum and slate.
 At the bottom of the valley, a stream.

-The steps down to the office were shiny, metal, with rough, grip treads, the sun through the trees, occasionally caught reflections, glinting.
+As he walked into work, the steps down to the office were shiny, metal, with rough, grip treads.
+He’d notice how the sun through the trees, occasionally caught a glint of reflection.

-It was cold in the shade of the concrete housing, with the chill metal cylinders beneath a light galvanised roof which would give way and vent in case of an explosion.
-Two mesh gates one an emergency exit, so that you couldn’t be trapped.
+It was cold in the shade of the concrete housing, with the chill metal cylinders beneath a light galvanised roof which would rupture and give way in the event of an explosion.
+Two mesh gates, one an emergency exit, so that you couldn’t be trapped.

 Cold, even under the sun, cold in the concrete shade in contrast with the heat of her.
 He thought of her, close, so very close, clothes touching, the anticipation of skin on skin, heat rose within him.